 The team behind Rekrei, received thousands of crowd-sourced images and archival data of the destroyed artefacts from around the world.
 Using photogrammetry, they combined the images to create 3D models, with volunteers helping to digitally reconstruct the historical sites and artefacts.

-This was used to create a initial app to host the virtual reality experience where in November 2015 The Economist Media Lab was invited to showcase it at the International Documentary Film Festival (IDFA) in Amsterdam.
+In November 2015 The Economist Media Lab was invited to showcase these 3D memories at the International Documentary Film Festival (IDFA) in Amsterdam.
 Following the positive reception from the public and press, The Economist worked with Visualise to rescript the experience with photorealistic CG visualisation and build a new app that will sit within the publications new VR content strategy.

 The experience takes the form of a tour of the museum, narrated by The Economist’s deputy editor, Tom Standage, who explains the background to the project, the significance of particular objects and the method of reconstruction.